Combe Valley Countryside Park

 - be responsive to the needs of the community, in particular in Sidley, Pebsham, Bulverhythe, West St Leonards and Crowhurst, and encourage community participation including volunteering and environmental education and to promote the health and social well-being benefits that access to high quality green space brings.

 Groundwork South is an environmental and community regeneration charity.
-Our purpose is to transform lives and places in the communities we serve, improving environments and making a difference to people’s lives.
+Its purpose is to transform lives and places in the communities it serves, improving environments and making a difference to people’s lives.